danfuzz/samizdat/doc/library-guide/CommandLine.md

 manner as a module's `main`.
 If it does not export a main, then after evaluation this function simply returns void.

+The two file suffixes recognized are `.sam` for Samizdat source text, and `.samb` for compiled Samizdat executables.

 Currently recognized command-line options:

 * None.